forestgrape/coronavirus/3_medical/covid19.md

 Virus diseases are caused by virus infections:

 > ##### Virus Infection
 > A *virus infects* an organism by infecting cells of the organism.
-A virus infects a cell by entering it and changing/hijacking the cells metabolism to produce virus progeny - called virions.
-More about viruses and their infections in the chapter [Introduction to Viruses](../2_biological/viruses.md#introduction-to-viruses)
+A virus infects a cell by entering it and changing the cells metabolism.
+More about viruses and how they live in the chapter [Introduction to Viruses](../2_biological/viruses.md#introduction-to-viruses).

 If a virus infection causes lack of ease, one has a virus disease: